Pac-Man (Atari 2600 video game): Development

 After Pac-Man proved to be a success in the United States, Atari decided to license the game and port it to its Atari 2600 console (known at the time as the Atari Video Computer System).
 Programming was assigned to Tod Frye, who was not provided with any arcade design specifications to work from and had to figure out how the game worked by playing it.
 Frye spent 80-hour weeks over six months developing it.
 The finished game uses a 4 KB ROM cartridge, chosen for its lower manufacturing costs compared to 8 KB bank-switched cartridges, which had recently become available.
 As with any contemporary arcade port, the simple Atari 2600 hardware was a considerable limitation.
+Joe Decuir said that he and other Atari hardware designers did not expect that a game like Pac-Man, which "pushed too hard", would be ported to it.

-The arcade Pac-Man system board contained 2 KB of main RAM (random-access memory) in which to run the program, 2 KB of video RAM to store the screen state, and 16 KB of ROM (read-only memory) to store the game code, whereas the Atari 2600 featured only 128 bytes of RAM memory and none dedicated to video, effectively 32 times less RAM.
-The Zilog Z80 CPU microprocessor used by the Namco Pac-Man arcade system is clocked at three times the speed of the MOS 6507 CPU in the Atari 2600 (however, the Z80 typically does less work per clock cycle).
+The arcade Pac-Man system board contained 16 KB of ROM to store the game code, 2 KB of main RAM for use by the game code and 2 KB of video RAM to store the screen state, whereas the Atari 2600 featured only 128 bytes of RAM and none dedicated to video, effectively 1/32nd as much RAM.
+The Zilog Z80 microprocessor used by the Namco Pac-Man arcade system is clocked at three times the speed of the MOS 6507 microprocessor in the Atari 2600, though the Z80 does typically do less work per clock cycle.